nextflow-io/nextflow/docs/executor.md

 ## GA4GH TES

-:::{warning}
-This is an experimental feature and it may change in future releases.
+:::{warning} *Experimental: may change in a future release.*
 :::

 The [Task Execution Schema](https://github.com/ga4gh/task-execution-schemas) (TES) project by the [GA4GH](https://www.ga4gh.org) standardization initiative is an effort to define a standardized schema and API for describing batch execution tasks in a portable manner.

-Nextflow includes experimental support for the TES API by providing a `tes` executor, which allows the submission of workflow tasks to a remote execution backend exposing a TES API endpoint.
+Nextflow supports the TES API via the `tes` executor, which allows the submission of workflow tasks to a remote execution backend exposing a TES API endpoint.

 To use this feature, define the following variables in the workflow launching environment: